26th annual Symposium tuesday, JUNE 9, 2026, Seattle, WA

 AAVN will offer a student session on Tuesday, June 9 from 5 pm- 6 pm.

-Exploring Careers and Credentials: Maximizing Professional Opportunities in Veterinary Nutrition Panelists: BlaireAldridge MS, PhD, PAS; Neeley Bowden, MS, PCQI; Erin Bryan-Klehm, PhD; Lauren Tseng DVM, Residency Trained in Nutrition
+Panelists: BlaireAldridge MS, PhD, PAS; James Bilof, DVM; Neeley Bowden, MS, PCQI; Lauren Tseng DVM, Residency Trained in Nutrition

-Moderator: Megan Sprinkle, DVM, DACVIM (Nutrition)
+Moderator: Martha G. Cline, DVM, DACVIM (Nutrition)

 In this interactive panel, students will hear from professionals who have completed different degree programs about their educational and career paths.
 With representation from experts in Master's, PhD, and veterinary programs from a multitude of backgrounds, students can expect to leave with a better idea of what career fields are available and how to begin that journey.